-This position is for outpatient pediatrics.
+This is a split position .5FTE (20 hours) will be working with the outpatient pediatrics population and .5FTE (20 hours) will be working with the inpatient pediatrics population.
 The desired candidates will have pediatric experience, knowledge and feel comfortable working with babies (birth-3 years old).
-Will also have experience with developmental diagnosis.
+Also, candidates that have experience with developmental diagnosis and NICU experience desired.

 The Physical Therapist in their clinical role examines, evaluates and assesses individuals of all ages who have medical problems or other health related conditions that limit their ability to move or function with activities of daily living.
 The Physical Therapist develops a plan of care and provides treatment techniques and interventions to improve mobility, reduce pain, restore function and prevent disability.
 The Physical Therapist provides physical therapy services and elements of patient/client care management leading to optimal outcomes according to the relevant state Physical Therapy Practice Standards.
 The Physical Therapist works collaboratively with a multidisciplinary team in a team in the areas of education and consultation regarding patient needs in accordance with the vision and mission of Gundersen Health System.

 Works with patients and families to examine, evaluate, diagnose, prognose, and intervene to insure optimal outcomes.
 Also consults and educates the patient and other care-givers as needed.

 The physical therapist works with the referring provider and other clinical staff in providing optimal care of the patient through appropriate timely methods of communication including, but not limited to, complete and accurate patient chart notes and face-to-face consultations.

 Interacts and practices in collaboration with a variety of professions, communicates value of physical therapy services.

 Responsible for completing documentation according to established departmental standards to enhance effective patient care and proper reimbursement.